- System Requirements

 Your computer may not meet the system requirements for the release of MATLAB or other MathWorks product you are attempting to install.
 See the system requirements page for more information:

 Some security software will interpret the MathWorks installer as a false positive, and prevent the installer from running.
 To resolve this issue, add the MathWorks installer to your program whitelist, or temporarily disable your security software.

 You may need to contact your system administrator to modify your security software settings.
 If you are unable to change your security settings then you can boot your computer into Safe Mode with networking which will suppress your security software as long as the computer is in Safe Mode.

 Note: Before booting in Safe Mode, verify that BitLocker is not enabled on the machine.
 BitLocker will prevent startup in Safe Mode.

 You must be a local administrator to install MATLAB.
 If you are not a local administrator, contact your system administrator for assistance.

 If the installer fails to launch and provides no error message, the installer may be damaged or corrupt.
-This may happen because network security software modified the file in transit: however it could just be random corruption.
+This may happen because network security software modified the file in transit.

 If you suspect the installer is damaged or corrupt, redownload the installer from the MathWorks website.